About Us

 Many projects have been coordinated and external funds sourced for the 3 coastal towns since 2001 through Cooloola Coastcare’s status as the locally recognised and registered Natural Resource Management (NRM) group for the Cooloola-Southern Great Sandy Strait Coastal Catchment area.

 Cooloola Coastcare is a member of Queensland Water and Land Carers (QWaLC) and the Burnett Mary Regional Group (BMRG).
-Continued funding from Gympie Regional Council (GRC) Environment Levy and a wide range of grants has enabled the employment of a Projects Coordinator to develop and assist with the implementation of projects.
+Continued funding from Gympie Regional Council (GRC) Environment Grants and a wide range of other grants has, untile 2022, enabled the employment of a Projects Coordinator to develop and assist with the implementation of projects.
+Volunteers now run the entire organisation.